In his book, The Trouble With Physics, Lee Smolin puts the case against string theory when he says that

 We can compare string theory with mathematical constructivism in the sense that the latter is deemed to be unchained from reality and the former may well be too.

 The constructivist theory of mathematics (which includes mathematical intuitionism) has it that rather than maths being chained to reality, it is actually free to journey wherever it likes.
 (This parallels - at least to some extent - “free logic”.)
 That's because mathematics is said - by constructivists - to be a human construction and thus each “mathematical concept” is an individual mental construction.

 The American mathematician and anthropologist, R.L.
 Wilder (1896 to 1982), saw this mathematical freedom in terms of developments which came to fruition in the 19th century.
 In his book, Introduction to the Foundations of Mathematics, he wrote:

 “Following the 19th century developments, the mathematical world came to feel that it was no longer restrained by the world of reality, but that it could create mathematical concepts without the restrictions that might be imposed by either the world of experience or an ideal world to whose nature one was committed to limited discoveries. ”

-What we have here is the ancient battle between what we can call “empirical maths” (which can, of course, be seen as a contradiction) and “Platonic maths”.
+What we have here is the ancient battle between what we can call “empirical maths” (which can, of course, be seen as an oxymoron) and “Platonic maths”.